Pat4rthur/sovereignMediaLabV2/incident-response/incident-01/overview.md

 This incident documents a full post-compromise attack chain executed against the **Sonarr container** within a segmented homelab environment, simulating a real-world intrusion scenario from initial access through multiple privilege escalation attempts.

-The attacker gained initial access via a successful SSH credential brute-force attack, then proceeded to conduct internal reconnaissance and attempt multiple privilege escalation techniques, including `sudo`-based account creation and direct `su` authentication to root.
+The attacker gained [initial access via a successful SSH credential brute-force attack](phase-01/phase-01.md), then proceeded to conduct [internal reconnaissance](phase-02/phase-02.md) and attempt multiple privilege escalation techniques, including [sudo‑based account creation](phase-03/phase-03.md) and [direct `su` authentication to root](phase-04/phase-04.md).

 Across all phases of the attack, defensive controls either:
 - prevented execution at the operating system level, or